sunbreakio/developers/endpoints/database.md

-# Database
+# Spec: Database

 This API allows connect/disconnect your databases.

 {% method -%}
 ## Connect

 Connect to existing database or create new one.

 This method returns [Long Access Token](../GLOSSARY.md#long-access-token) which is required to get [Short Access Token](../GLOSSARY.md#short-access-token) - main token for all requests.

 Set parameter `isNewUser: true` to register new user.

 **Method**

     POST

 **URI**

     /api/database/connection